rniekisch/DevOpsCapstone/Readme.md

 ### Checkout Git repository

-Thsi stage makes sure that a complete, and not sparse, git checkout is available.
+This stage makes sure that a complete, and not sparse, git checkout is available.
 For this an explicit 'checkout scm' step is executed.
 We also retrieve the current commit id in this stage.
 It is later used to uniquely tag the pushed image.

 ### Lint Dockerfile